Gexkill/sweng2/TP/src/index.md

 ## 2.3.
 Integration Testing Strategy

 The sequence of integrations that will have to be applied on the components of this project mainly follows a bottom-up approach.
-This approach has many adventages : there is no need for stubs, the errors are more easily located (compared to strategies like the big-bang strategy) and, if the conception of the components also follows a bottom-up approach, the testing of lower level modules can take place simultaneously to the conception of higher level modules.
-Unfortunatly, this strategy also has its drawbacks : the integration needs drivers to be done, and even worse, the high level components are tested last, which means that conception mistakes will be spotted later.
-However we still think that the adventages of the bottom-up strategies are more impacting that its drawbacks.
+This approach has many advantages : there is no need for stubs, the errors are more easily located (compared to strategies like the big-bang strategy) and, if the conception of the components also follows a bottom-up approach, the testing of lower level modules can take place simultaneously to the conception of higher level modules.
+Unfortunately, this strategy also has its drawbacks : the integration needs drivers to be done, and even worse, the high level components are tested last, which means that conception mistakes will be spotted later.
+However we still think that the advantages of the bottom-up strategies are more impacting that its drawbacks.
-In some cases such as for exemple inter-dependencies between two components, the use of a pure bottom-up approach will not be possible, and then a mixt of top down and bottom-up strategies will be used.
+In some cases such as for example inter-dependencies between two components, the use of a pure bottom-up approach will not be possible, and then a mix of top down and bottom-up strategies will be used.

+**[claudio: we are using stubs]**

 ## 2.4.
 Sequence of Component/function Integration
 ### 2.4.1.
 Software Integration Sequence